catull/graphql-with-java/GRAPHQL_FOR_JAVA.md

 You should at least see Chinook-specific tables like `Album`, `Artist`, and `Track`.

-<a id="org41ee2a7"></a>
+<a id="org08486b7"></a>

-## Step 8:  Choose the [Spring Initializr](https://start.spring.io/) for bootstrapping the application.
+## Step 8:  Choose the Spring Initializr for bootstrapping the application.

-The important things with this form are to make these choices:
+The important things with the [Spring Initializr](https://start.spring.io/) are to make these choices:

 -   **Project:** Maven
 -   **Language:** Java